pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 ### Wisper

-Wisper is a very clean gem with zero dependencies so it won't bloat your bundle.
+Wisper is a very clean gem with zero dependencies, so it won't bloat your bundle.
 It implements basic Pub/Sub functionalities that will enable you to start decoupling parts of your application.

 ```ruby
 # register handlers